openrails/openrails/Source/Documentation/Manual/sound.rst

 ORTS.
 For instance, Variable2 trigger is not active in MSTS for AI trains, while it is in ORTS.

+If a ``Stereo()`` line is present within a ``ScalabiltyGroup``, and a mono .wav sound is called, MSTS will play the sound at double speed.
+In order to have it play at the correct speed, a frequency curve halving the speed has to be inserted.
+OR behaves the same as MSTS in this case.

 Discrete Triggers
 =================